• The River

 Advocates for the River

 HooRWA is a citizens’ group that looks after the river.
-We are dedicated to the habitat restoration, conservation and enjoyment of the Hoosic River and its watershed, through education, research and advocacy.
-We envision a watershed that is ecologically sound and adds to the quality of life of its residents.
+We are dedicated to the conservation, habitat restoration and enjoyment of the Hoosic River and its watershed, through education, research and advocacy.
+We envision a watershed that is ecologically sound and adds to the quality of life for its residents.

 Water Level